membraneframework-labs/membrane_core_optimization_lab/README.md

 ```
 ...using mix tasks...
 ```
-elixir --erl "+sbwt none" -S mix [eprof | fprof] [TIME_TO_RUN_IN_S=10] elixir --erl "+sbwt none" -S mix observer
+elixir --erl "+sbwt none" -S mix [eprof | fprof] elixir --erl "+sbwt none" -S mix observer
 ```
 ...or `eprof.sh`/`fprof.sh` like this:
 ```
 scripts/eprof.sh [branch1 branch2 ... branchN]
 ```
-so you can run a profiler against a set of branches (`master` is included by default).
+so you can run a profiler against a set of branches (tag `v0.7.0` is included by default).
-By default a profiler will run for 10s for each branch.
-You can override this value by setting $TIME env variable.

 ## Copyright and License